MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 You have now created an activity alert in Microsoft Defender XDR that is triggered when FullAccess permissions are granted to any mailboxes.

+### Task 1 – Test the Mailbox Permission Alert

+In the prior task, you configured an alert designed to notify Lynne Robbins when FullAccess permissions are granted to any mailbox within Adatum.
+In this task, you will test this alert by changing the FullAccess permission on Alex Wilber’s mailbox by granting Joni Sherman FullAccess to his mailbox.
+This activity should trigger the alert that you created, which should send an alert notification email to Lynne Robbins’ mailbox.
+You will validate whether the email is generated in Exercise 7.

+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

+2. In your Edge browser, select the **Microsoft 365 admin center** tab, and then in the left-hand navigation pane, under the **Admin centers** group, select **Exchange**.
+This opens the Exchange admin center for Exchange Online.

+3. In the **Exchange admin center**, the **Manage Mailboxes** window appears by default (if it doesn't, then in the left-hand navigation pane, under the **Recipients** group, select **Mailboxes**).

+4. In the **Manage Mailboxes** window, select **Alex Wilber** from the list of mailboxes (select Alex's name; do not select the check box to the left of his name).

+5. In the **Alex Wilber** pane that appears, the **General** tab is displayed by default.
+Select the **Delegation** tab.

+6. On the **Delegation** tab, there are three mailbox permissions that can be updated: **Send as**, **Send on behalf**, and **Read and manage (Full Access)**.
+You want to add each of these permissions for Alex's mailbox to **Joni Sherman**.
+For each permission, perform the following steps to add Joni to that permission: <br/>

+	- Select the **Edit** button for the permission.
+	- On the **Manage mailbox delegation** pane, select **+Add members**.
+	- In the list of users that appears, select the check box for **Joni Sherman** and then select **Save**.
+	- In the **Add delegate permissions?** pane, select **Confirm**.
+	- Once the mailbox permission is added to Alex's mailbox, select the back arrow at the top of the pane.
+	- This returns you to the **Delegation** tab on the **Alex Wilber** pane, which displays the three permissions.
+Repeat these steps for each of the two remaining permissions.

+7. Once you have assigned Joni to each of the three permissions on the **Delegation** tab, select the **X** in the upper right-hand corner to close the **Alex Wilber** pane.

 **Note:** Rather than waiting up to 15 minutes for the email notification to be generated to validate this mailbox permission alert, you will validate this alert in Exercise 7, task 1 of this lab.

 # Proceed to Lab 6 - Exercise 3